 Jade Education

 Price of jade is always going up.
-There are two main types of jade: jadeite and nephrite.
+There are two main types of jade: jadeite jade and nephrite jade.

 Tianshan jade, also known as "Manasi green jade", and Hetian Jade falls under the category of nephrite.